Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Abstract

 \section{Abstract}

-The main goal of this article is to study how an auxiliary information can be used to improve the power of two famous statistical tests: the $ Z$-test and the chi-square test.
-This information can be of any nature -- probability of sets of partitions, expectation of a function, ... -- and is not even required to be an exact information, it can be given by an estimate based on a larger sample for example.
-Some definitions of auxiliary information can be found in the statistical literature and will be recalled.
-In this article, the notion of auxiliary information is discussed here from a very general point of view.
-These two statistical tests are modified so that the auxiliary information is taken into account.
-One show in particular that the power of these tests is increased exponentially.
-Some statistical examples are treated to show the concreteness of this method.
+The main goal of this article is to study how an auxiliary information can be used to improve the efficiency of two famous statistical tests: the $ Z$-test and the chi-square test.
+Many definitions of auxiliary information can be found in the statistical literature.
+In this article, the notion of auxiliary information is discussed from a very general point of view and depends on the relevant test.
+These two statistical tests are modified so that this information is taken into account.
+It is shown in particular that the efficiency of these new tests is improved in the sense of Pitman's ARE.
+Some statistical examples illustrate the use of this method.